 Peanut butter is one of those foods I have a strange relationship with.
 I can live without it for months and all is fine, until I start craving it and need to have it for breakfast on a daily basis for some time again.
 On toasted bread with jam it will forever remind me of my time in Canada (early into my stay I got a jar of home-made grape jam from a friend and having that with peanut butter on toasted English muffins had become my regular Canadian breakfast), so peanut butter is also one of those nostalgic flavours that remind me of the places where I have lived.

-My first peanut butter and chocolate cupcake, though, was not eaten in Canada but in Poland, back when Cupcake Corner bakery (a favourite of mine) had open its first location in Krakow (here you can find a review of Cupcake Corner Krakow).
+My first peanut butter and chocolate cupcake, though, was not eaten in Canada but in Poland, back when Cupcake Corner bakery (a favourite of mine) had open its first location in Krakow.
 The chocolate cupcake with peanut butter frosting is one of their signature cupcakes and also one of my go-to flavours to choose from when I visit.

 In an attempt to recreate this delicious goodness I decided to make a small batch of cupcakes for a quick afternoon treat.
-Trusty old chocolate cake topped with peanut butter cream cheese frosting.
+Trusted old chocolate cake topped with peanut butter cream cheese frosting.
 Baked in the muffin tin and frosted with a piping bag.
 Proper cupcake business.
 Switching back the clocks for daylight saving proved as traumatic as usual when on the following day the sun set at 16:00 and by 17:00 it was already pitch black.
-Around sundown I sliced some salami and poured two glasses of wine and treated my boyfriend and myself to aperitivo – because my brain was all like “Sundown!
+Around sundown I sliced some salami and poured two glasses of wine and treated my boyfriend and myself to aperitivo.
+My confused brain was all like “Sundown!
 Aperitivo time!”.
-When I realised how far we were from dinner time still, I just gulped down a cupcake.
+Then I realised how far we were from dinner time still.
+So I just gulped down a cupcake.
 Yes, after salami.
 The first week of winter is always the toughest.

 The cupcake recipe is my regular chocolate cupcake batter, halved.
 I wanted to bake low, small cuppies in low paper liners to make something smaller than full-on regular sized cupcakes.
-Baked regular, the yield is half, so approximately 6-8 cupcakes.
-For the peanut butter frosting recipe scroll further down.
+Baked regular, the yield is half, so enough to get 6-8 cupcakes.
+Scroll further down for the peanut butter frosting recipe.

 Chocolate cupcake recipe: